 The Honors program also sponsors a number of social outings.
 This begins with a weekend away in early September to begin to know one another, followed by progressive dinners, a Christmas party, and a second weekend away in the spring.
-All this is funded through a lab fee for the honors colloquia.
-This lab fee and books are offset by a \$1000 annual honors scholarship.

 A hallmark of the program is its emphasis on leadership and service.
-Many continue their service learning in the freshman year to engage in a wide array of volunteer opportunities.
-Upon graduation, a sizable number of students end up deciding to enter the Jesuit Volunteer Corps and other service programs before heading off to graduate school.
+Honors students are found in leadership positions across campus and serving throughout the Spokane community.
+Upon graduation, a sizable number of students choose to enter a service program such as the Jesuit Volunteer Corps or the Peace Corps.
+Many also apply for post-baccalaureate awards, such as the Fulbright, Marshall, and Rhodes scholarships.
 Honors students are awarded their diplomas with a special honors designation and are granted special recognition at commencement ceremonies.